Differential Geometric Aspects of Causal Structures: Introduction

 In Section \ref{sec:non-prem-cond}, the structure equations for causal geometries with vanishing \wsf curvature are examined.
 It is shown that if the Lie derivative of the Fubini cubic form along the vector fields tangent to the characteristic curves is proportional to itself, then the \wsf curvature has to vanish, unless the causal geometry is a pseudo-conformal structure.
 Such spaces are the causal analogues of Landsberg spaces in Finsler geometry\footnote{See \cite{BCS-Finsler} for an account.}.
-Moreover, having defined the scalar shadow flag curvature (referred to as the \ssf curvature), and the notion of completeness of characteristic curves for a causal structure, the following theorem is proved in Section \ref{sec:rigidity-theorems}. {\bf Theorem \ref{thm:rigidity-theorems-1}} \begin{thm:rigidity-theorems-1} \textit{ Let $(M,\cC)$ be a causal structure with vanishing \wsf curvature over a compact manifold with non-zero Fubini cubic form.
-If the characteristic curves of $\cC$ are complete, then the scalar flag curvature of $(M,\cC)$ is non-negative.} \end{thm:rigidity-theorems-1} The above theorem implies the following corollary. {\bf Corollary \ref{cor:akbar-rigid}} \begin{cor:akbar-rigid} \textit{ Let $(M,\cC)$ be a compact causal structure with vanishing \wsf curvature and complete characteristic curves.
-If it has negative \ssf curvature, then it is a flat pseudo-conformal structure. } \end{cor:akbar-rigid} The corollary above can be taken as a rigidity theorem which is a causal analogue of the seminal work of Akbar-Zadeh in Finsler geometry \cite{AkbarRigid}.